Sweetpotato3/DualGPUOptimizer/docs/README.md

 Welcome to the DualGPUOptimizer documentation.
 This directory contains detailed information about the project, its components, and how to use it effectively.

+## System Requirements

+- Python 3.8 or higher (Python 3.12 fully supported)
+- NVIDIA GPUs with CUDA support
+- PySide6 ≥ 6.6 (tested on 6.8) for the Qt-based GUI

 ## Available Documentation

 - [Quick Start Guide](QUICK_START.md) - Get up and running quickly